tamanna3v/Imagegram/README.md

 1. Create User account
 2. Create Posts with multiple images
 3. Comments on a specific post
 4. Retrieve all posts with latest 2 comments
+5. Retrieve posts via a cursor-based pagination
-5. Delete User Accounts along with all post,comments and images
+6. Delete User Accounts along with all posts,comments and images

 # Run Application
 This project has been developed using ASP.NET Boilerplate Architecture.
 Please follow below steps to run this application.
 1. First, select Imagegram.Web.Host as startup project.